Mindhral/RA_userscripts/README.md

 ### Links to User's History

-Replaces the dates on achievements unlocks by links to the user's history for that date.
+On game page and achievement page, replaces the dates on achievements unlocks by links to the user's history for that date.

 ![history links](/assets/CustomCheevosList_historyLinks.png)